 The total project cost and funding source are yet to be determined.
 The magnitude of costs determined during the study will help determine the necessary funding amounts and sources.

 NDOT is delivering this project in partnership and collaboration with FHWA, RTC of Southern Nevada, Clark County, City of Las Vegas, Nevada Resort Association, Las Vegas Convention and Visitors Authority, Resort Corridor Property Owners and the General Traveling Public.

 When will the study be completed?

-The study is expected to be completed by July of 2020.
+The study is expected to be completed by late Summer of 2020.